-- A. Allowed Uses

-- 1. Detached Single-Family Dwelling
+- 1. Detached Single-Family Dwelling (including modular without chassis)

 - 2. Attached House

 - 3. Gardens growing of crops (noncommercial)

 - 4. Parks and Open Space

 - 5. Minor Utilities

+- 6. Civic Uses

+- 7. Guest House

+- 8. Cemeteries and/or Memorial Gardens

 - B. Conditional Uses

 - 1. Day Care Facility

 - 2. Bed and Breakfast

 - 3. Major Utilities

 - C. Accessory Uses

 - 1. Home Occupations

 - 2. Vegetable and Flower Gardens

 - 3. Private Garages

 - 4. Tennis court, swimming pools, garden houses, tool sheds, pergolas, barbecue ovens and similar uses customary accessory to residential uses

 - 5. Accessory Places of Worship uses that are not considered a nuisance to the neighborhood.

 - 6. Raising and keeping of domestic animals but not on a commercial basis or on a scale objectionable to neighboring property owners.

 - 7. Single attached accessory apartment.
 No more than one such unit per lot.